Chris Swailes: Later playing career

 Following Swailes release from Hamilton, he joined his home town club Gateshead on 15 June 2009 who had been newly promoted to the Conference National.
 "I'm a Gateshead lad and a number of my friends are members of the Heed Army so this is a great move for me, and it would be great to end my career at Gateshead".
 Swailes made his debut for Gateshead against Tamworth on 18 August 2009.
 Swailes scored his first goal for Gateshead in the FA Trophy First Round replay away at Harrogate Town on 15 December 2009.
 Swailes was released by Gateshead at the end of the 2009–10 season.

 In June 2010, Swailes joined Blyth Spartans as assistant manager, and in addition was registered as a player.
 He scored his first goal for Blyth Spartans on 24 October 2010 with a super header as part of a 3–0 win over Hyde.
 Swailes joined Dunston UTS on 10 June 2011.

 He returned to playing in 2016 with Morpeth Town, after leaving the position of assistant manager with Hamilton Academical.
 On 22 May 2016, Swailes won the FA Vase for the third time as Morpeth Town beat Hereford FC 4–1, with him also becoming the oldest-ever goalscorer in a Wembley final at the age of 45.

 Coaching career

 Swailes was appointed assistant manager of Hamilton Academical in January 2015 by new manager Martin Canning.
 He resigned from this position in March, citing his wish to work closer to his home in the north-east of England.
 In October 2016 he was appointed manager of Dunston UTS.

+On 25 April 2023, Swailes departed the club.